slatedocs/slate/source/index.html.md

 }
 ```

-Your website must use the provided authorization code in last step to fetch user token and save it in your records of users (database, files, ...etc)
+Please use the authorization code provided previously to fetch user token and save it in your users record. (database, files, ...etc)

 <aside class="success">
-Remember — This token you will use everytime you request data for this user from IA system, Please check the next section to know how to use it.
+This token is required everytime your system requests user info from IA.
 </aside>

 ### HTTP Request